matthewlumberjack/FontStyleTerminalBugKaliLinux/README.md

 # FixTerminalKaliLinux

-Recently I've run into bug in Kali Linux.
-Bug was about I couldn't change my font from terminal level. <br>
+Recently, I ran into a bug in Kali Linux.
+The bug was that I couldn't change the font in the terminal <br>
 Wonder how i fixed that?
 Let me show you!

 # Tutorial